 "This is bullshit," Schrodinger pointed out.
 Except he was Austrian, so he would have said: "Das ist Kuhscheiße."

-Schrodinger wanted to illustrate how easy it is to arrive at absurd conclusions if we follow incomplete theories of quantum mechanics.
-However, somewhat ironically, he did admit that his own alternative explanation would also "seem lunatic".
+Schrodinger wanted to illustrate how easy it is to arrive at absurd conclusions if we follow incomplete or inaccurate interpretations of quantum mechanics.
+It was ironic, then, when he admitted his own explanation would also "seem lunatic".

-In 1952, Schrodinger made an early reference to the multiverse.
-He proposed that quantum superpositions are "not alternatives but all really happen simultaneously".
-This is what inspired Everett's Many-Worlds Interpretation a few years later.
+In 1952, Schrodinger made an early reference to a type of multiverse.
+He proposed that quantum superpositions are "not alternatives but all really happen simultaneously", inspiring Everett's formal Many-Worlds Interpretation a few years later.

 Schrodinger and Everett both treated the wavefunction as mathematical theory and physical reality.

-According to Many Worlds, there's no need for the wavefunction to collapse and deliver a single outcome.
-After an hour in the box, the cat is alive in countless universes and dead in countless others.
-All theoretical probabilities play out as real events.
+According to Many Worlds, the cat is alive in countless universes and dead in countless others.
+All probabilities actually occur as real events.

 So don't get too hung up on Schrodinger's Cat.
-Physicists are over it.
-For the rest of us mortals, this colourful scenario holds no magical answers, but can serve as an entry point to learning more about quantum theory.
+It's a hypothetical thought experiment we can't actually test.
+Physicists are apparently over it, while the rest of us mortals use it as a weird and wonderful entry point to quantum theory.